KevinMathisen/University-Information-API/README.md

-# Assignment 1
+# Assignment 1 - University Information API

-Assignment 1 for PROG2005 Spring 2023
+Assignment 1 for PROG2005 Spring 2023.
+Provides an API for accessing information about universities in different contries with seach criteria.

 Owner: Kevin Nikolai Mathisen
 Email: Kevinnm@stud.ntnu.no